 How Does the Data Compare?
 Hybrid Wins

 A 16-month study by Digital Applied (2026) analyzed 4,200 articles across 140 domains and found that pure AI content ranks 23% lower than human-written articles.
-But here’s what makes the finding actionable: AI-assisted content with human editing performs within 4% of fully human content.
+The actionable finding sits a layer deeper: AI-assisted content with human editing performs within 4% of fully human content.

 | Metric | Pure AI | Hybrid (AI + Human) | Human Only |